 6.3.
-Regulatory Considerations in Medical Connectivity When implementing a new solution, healthcare organizations need to comply with a long list of regulations, including, but not limited to, special publications in the United States, as amended by relevant legislation, and principles on access, regulations, and the Medical Device Regulation.
+Regulatory Considerations in Medical Connectivity

+When implementing a new solution, healthcare organizations need to comply with a long list of regulations, including, but not limited to, special publications in the United States, as amended by relevant legislation, and principles on access, regulations, and the Medical Device Regulation.
 Telecommunications regulators are responsible for providing and regulating the ability to connect to health care systems and services.
-This unique relationship is critically important to make connectivity sustainable as haalthearennexaainto thanfuttean y hera cezulated in mystion outcomes.
+This unique relationship is critically important to make connectivity sustainable as healthcare moves into the future, where regulated innovation has great potential to dramatically reduce costs and improve outcomes.